julialuo/codebase-storr-ramp-up/README.md

 - [This page](https://facebook.github.io/react-native/blog/2018/05/07/using-typescript-with-react-native) in Facebook's blog is useful for learning the basics of React Native in *Typescript*, not Javascript.

 ### Code:
 1. Make sure you are in the `client` directory.
+Make a new branch called `client` and complete the following steps on that branch.

 2. Follow the `Getting Started` section of [Facebook's React Native tutorial](https://facebook.github.io/react-native/docs/getting-started).
 We recommend you use **Expo** for a fast setup.
 Follow the Expo instructions for how to test your Expo app on your iOS or Android phone.
 Make sure that after you run `expo init <Project-name>` that you select the *blank*, *typescript* configuration for your app.